putting/My-Tech-Notes/javaRelated/java/FunctionalProgramming/FunctionalProgramming.md

 [link 2](http://www.nurkiewicz.com/2014/11/executorservice-10-tips-and-tricks.html)

 Use of Optionals whenever method params can be null.
-To avoid if then else use this pattern:
+To avoid if then else use this pattern:<p>
 `.map(Method Call returning boolean).orElse(false)` //Can this be used for non-Boolean methods?
 I presume so, but when is OrElse called when not present

 When calling a method from 2 other methods with slightly different subsequent calls. **Pass the method call as a Function**